 Generally I write blog posts on odd or interesting subjects that I have run across during my main research areas, and yet... this year I've written about three of my flue-zies - Rumford Roasters (& never seen pieces), Outside ovens and the Capitol Bakery.
 A decade ago I spent a few years researching the ovens in the Capitol - was escorted into the various rooms in the basement, researched at two National Archives, Library of Congress, and even several military libraries and archives (great staffs).

-Thanks to my Dad - who fought the Nazis in Italy and Germany.
+Thanks to my Dad - who fought the Nazis in Italy.

 ©2020 Patricia Bixler Reber